LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 A [Jupyter](https://jupyter.org/) kernel for [Logtalk](https://logtalk.org/) based on [prolog-jupyter-kernel](https://github.com/hhu-stups/prolog-jupyter-kernel) and [IPython kernel](https://github.com/ipython/ipykernel).

 This project is a fork of the [prolog-jupyter-kernel](https://github.com/hhu-stups/prolog-jupyter-kernel) project (developed by Anne Brecklinghaus in her Master's thesis at the University of Düsseldorf under the supervision of Michael Leuschel and Philipp Körner) and still under development.
 It includes back-ports of recent patches and improvements by Michael Leuschel, dgelessus, and Silas Kraume.
-Major changes are committed and more are expected.
+Major features have been added (including support for data visualization, widgets, and cell/line magic) and major changes have been committed (notably, for portability) to this fork.
 Furthermore, no liability is accepted for correctness and completeness (see the [LICENSE](LICENSE) file).

 🙏 Sponsored by [Permion](https://permion.ai/) and [GitHub Sponsors](https://github.com/sponsors/pmoura).